platonai/PulsarRPA/README.md

     bin/pulsar server

-And then you can see a popup browser window (a h2database client page), enter password 'sa', copy the SQL above, all done.
+And then you can see a popup browser window (a h2database client page), enter password 'sa', copy the SQL above, hit 'Run', all done.

 Pulsar is also a production ready Web crawler, you can crawl large web sites from seeds, using Nutch style.